lukes/herald/README.md

       _for "soundofmusic"
     end

-In all cases, Herald limits its search to the first 100 items.

 ### Watching multiple sources, or for multiple keywords

 Watching two RSS feeds and Twitter for two keywords